 This paper presents a theory of the market provision of broadcasting and uses it to address the nature of market failure in the industry.
-Equilibrium advertising levels may be too low or too high, depending on the nuisance cost to viewers, the substitutability of programs, and the expected benefits to advertisers from contacting viewers.
-The equilibrium amount of programming may also be below or above the socially optimal level.
-Perhaps surprisingly, the ability to price programming may reduce social surplus, while monopoly ownership may increase it.
+Advertising levels may be too low or too high, depending on the nuisance cost to viewers, the substitutability of programs, and the expected benefits to advertisers from contacting viewers.
+Market provision may allocate too few or too many resources to programming and these resources may be used to produce programs of the wrong type.
+Monopoly ownership may produce higher social surplus than competitive ownership and the ability to price programming may reduce social surplus.
 JEL Classification: D43, L13, L82